WangQiHao-Charlie/agent/README.md

 Notes

-- The agent never shells the command; it executes as `execve(argv)` exactly as rendered.
-- Artifacts: if the last stdout line is a JSON object, it is parsed into `status.result.artifacts`.
+- The agent no longer executes commands locally.
+For `runtime=exec`, argv is rendered and handed off to the gRPC driver via `_argv`.
 - Idempotence: the agent only claims `Pending` actions by transitioning to `Running`.
 Retries are controlled by the controller via new NodeActions.

 Publish to GHCR